dev-xiligroup/xili-language-plugin/README.md

 ## Taxonomy language

 Language taxonomy settings are saved in term metas ( need WP 4.4 ) and a new "language" object (*) is created to contain all language features.
+This new “language” description allows now to use (option) several languages per post around a main language.

 ...